jpmsilva/devops/RUNNING.md

 ## Listing

-This is a short descripton of each top level file/folder:
+This is a short description of each top level file/folder:

 * [http](http) is a folder that contains a preseed configuration for an Ubuntu installation
 * [output](output) is a folder that contains a console output from a sample run of the build script